pkabra/mcommunity-api/README.md

 Wildcards can be used.
 Example `firstname=p*` or `firstname=*p` or even `firstname=*p*`.

+The `affiliations` attribute returns affiliations with departments eg. Computer Science as an array of data.
+As such the format is similar to the way the entire list of students is returned.
+The first element is the `"count"` which contains the total number of affiliations returned.
+The second element is `"data"` which contains the actual list of affiliations.
+Exactly the same way as the list of students is returned.

 ##Limits

 - Active directory will only return a maximum of 350 entries to anonymous users.
 Your query may return even more results, but you will only receive the first entries.
+(Trying to workaround but introducing multiple queries.
+Feel free to come up with a solution yourself.)

 - UMIDs are restricted data, reserved only for administrative users.
 Therefore you cannot query UMIDs.